wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    ### Join live class

+   There are two codes that you need to enter.

 1. In the registration email, "click here to join the training" makes use of Microsoft Teams.
 So install or upgrade it before the class.

    PROTIP: It helps to have a secone screen: one to view instructions, another for notes.